iirtrtrt/cv_pipeline/README.md

 ### The crop.ipynb file has been used to extract only the face

-### The Blender files for the results and data preparation can be download via: https://drive.google.com/drive/folders/1EQ2_YjhNKRMyUGH29EpDnKRsG0L94eoq?usp=sharing
+### The Blender files for the results and data preparation can be downloaded via: https://drive.google.com/drive/folders/1EQ2_YjhNKRMyUGH29EpDnKRsG0L94eoq?usp=sharing

 ### brad.ipynb, brad_crop.ipynb are used to test the Brad Pitt face (no special)